Categorically Morita equivalent compact quantum groups: Preliminaries

 The left $(\Rep G)$-module category $\DD_A$ is defined in the same way as before, but equivariant right Hilbert $A$-modules are now right $C(G)$-comodules.
 The spectral functor and the pair $(\DD_A,X)$, where $X=A\in\DD_A$, are related by $F(U)=\DD_A(X,U\otimes X)$.

-\begin{remark} In \cite{MR3121622}, a right $G$-C$^*$-algebra corresponding to a left module category $\cD$ and $X \in \cD$ was constructed as the completion of $\tilde{\A} = \bigoplus_i \cD(U_i X, X) \otimes H_i$, where $H_i$ has the coaction $\xi \mapsto U_i (\xi \otimes 1)$.
+\begin{remark} In \cite{MR3121622}, a right $G$-C$^*$-algebra corresponding to a left module category $\cD$ and $X \in \cD$ was constructed as the completion of $\tilde{\A} = \bigoplus_i \cD(U_i\otimes X, X) \otimes H_i$, where $H_i$ has the coaction $\xi \mapsto U_i (\xi \otimes 1)$.
 This approach is of course equivalent to the one above, with the isomorphism $\tilde{\A} \to \A$ given by

-In particular, when the weak tensor functor $F$ is actually the fiber functor of $G$, $\tilde{A}$ can be identified to $\C[G]$ on the nose, while the above map gives a right $G$-C$^*$-algebra isomorphism $\C[G] \cong \A$. \end{remark}
+In particular, when the weak tensor functor $F$ is actually the fiber functor of $G$, $\tilde{A}$ can be identified with $\C[G]$ on the nose, while the above map gives a right $G$-C$^*$-algebra isomorphism $\C[G] \cong \A$. \end{remark}

 \begin{remark} Our correspondence between left actions and right module categories instead of left ones is more of a convention than a necessity.
 Given any right $(\Rep G)$-module category $\DD$ we can reverse the directions of arrows in $\DD$ to get a category $\DD^\op$, and then define a left action of $\Rep G$ on $\DD^\op$ using a contravariant functor $U\mapsto \bar U$.
 At the level of C$^*$-algebras this corresponds to passing from a left action $\alpha\colon A\to C(G)\otimes A$ to the right action $a\mapsto (\iota\otimes R)(\alpha(a)_{21})$ on $A^\op$, where $R$ is the unitary antipode on~$C(G)$.
 Concretely, the anti-isomorphism of the algebras corresponding to $(\DD,X)$ and $(\DD^\opos,X^\opos)$ is given by